-Above Figure: The best docking starting structure for SIRT3 is 3GLT, which has the thio-intermediate of the acetyl-lysine peptide.
-The nicotinamide has been cleaved and a bond to the thioacetyl is trapped.
-SIRT3, 3GLT with the trapped thio-acetyl lysine ADPR intermediate.
-The B and C pockets are unoccupied because of the intermediate .
-H-bonds between the ADPR and the protein residues within 3 of the ligand are shown here.

 DISCUSSION

 SIRT3 is a member of the sirtuin family of protein deacetylases that is preferentially localized to mitochondria.
 Prominent among the proteins targeted by SIRT3 are enzymes involved in energy metabolism processes, including the respiratory chain, tricarboxylic acid cycle, fatty acid β-oxidation and ketogenesis (Giralt and Villarroya 2012).
 Through these actions, SIRT3 controls the flow of mitochondrial oxidative pathways and, consequently, the rate of production of reactive oxygen species (ROS).
 The involvement of SIRT3 in processes closely associated with human pathologies, from the metabolic syndrome to cancer, as well as in many other aging-related diseases (cardiac dysfunction and neural degeneration), raises the enormous interests in SIRT3 function and regulation in the context of biomedical research.
 As with other sirtuins, SIRT3 holds great promise as a ‘druggable protein’, i.e. a protein target capable of binding drug-like molecules.
 In this scenario, SIRT3 and its subsequent biological effects may be modulated by small molecules or nutrient pharmaceuticals (nutriceuticals) that influence the deacetylase activity of SIRT3.